 Refreshments: On route are The Royal Lion in Lyme Regis, recently acquired by Hall and Woodhouse, and the Talbot Arms in Uplyme.
 Alternatively, there are many options for Fish and Chips on the beach!

 Lyme, sometimes called the ‘Pearl of Dorset’, sits on the southern coast of England, looking out over the English Channel.
-It is placed in the far western corner of the county, on the border with Devon, in an area of spectacular beauty and remarkable history – being a central part of the Jurassic Coast.
+It is placed in the far western corner of the county, on the border with Devon, in an area of spectacular beauty and remarkable history along with being a central part of the Jurassic Coast.
 In May 2022 a statue was unveiled to celebrate the historical work of Mary Anning, whose many critical discoveries where extracted from Lyme’s very own cliffs.

 Lyme dates back to the Saxon times, growing along the path of the river Lim and being in the ownership of the Abbotts of Sherborne Abbey.
 The community was set up by Cynewulf, the King of Wessex, in AD774 and used to extract salt from seawater.
-The town was home to an ancient chapel and a hospital for lepers, its original healing well still visible on the River Lym.
+The town was home to an ancient chapel and a hospital for lepers, its original healing well still visible on the River Lim.
 The name Lyme comes from the river, originating from the welsh Llif meaning stream.

-The area is subject to many landslides, which have unearthed the many fossils, but destabilize the ground above.
+The area is subject to many landslides, which have unearthed many fossils, but destabilizes the ground above.
 In 2005 work began on a £16 million pound engineering project to prevent any further erosion of the town.
 The work is complete, but damaging landslides still occur to the east and west.

-To view Mary Anning’s statue, turn left to wander through the newly built sea defenses to the end.
-Mary stands on your left, in the company of her dog, Trey, looking out towards Black Venn and Charmouth, where she found many of her fossils.
+Mary stands at the end of the path on the left, in the company of her dog, Trey, looking out towards Black Venn and Charmouth, where she found many of her fossils.
+In 1823, on the muddy slopes of Black Venn, Mary found her most famous fossil – the Ichthyosaur skeleton; which featured on the BBC documentary ‘Attenborough and the Sea Dragon‘.
 However, the coastline has eroded much further since her time; the old road to Charmouth now completely vanished.
 Mary was unveiled on her 223rd Birthday, on the 21st May 2022.

 At the gate at the top, turn left, crossing the little stream.
 On meeting three paths, continue straight ahead, climbing the hill.
 Head through a kissing gate and into a tunnel of trees, the walk frequently disturbed by scurrying animals.
 When you meet another path (where Dorset meets Devon), turn right and then right again, just before the house.
 Join the drive to the Crow’s Nest, turn right and follow the route up the hill.
 When you meet a small country road, turn left, walking alongside the old stone boundary marking Ware House gardens.
 The elegant Ware House only shows itself briefly, peeking over the wall.
 Its front entrance tower is covered in ivy but it leaves small gaps for the windows and a statue, sitting in an alcove high above the door.
 Remain on the same country lane for a further 400 metres or so to reach the main road.

 Cross straight over the A3052 onto Gore Lane.
 Pass Hill Farm’s entrance and in 100 meters veer off the road to the left, over a stile and onto a footpath.
-Follow the edge of the trees as they drop down steeply on your right and cross a second stile, Uplyme beginning to appear in the valley below.
+Follow the edge of the trees as they drop steeply on your right and cross a second stile, Uplyme beginning to appear in the valley below.
 Climb over a third stile and turn right in the field.
 Head for the far corner and continue straight on into the woodland, scattered with old stone walls and ruins.
 Carefully weave your way down the steep slope to meet Cuckoo Lane.

 On joining the valley road, turn right to walk directly under the viaduct to then pass Cannington Farm.
 On reaching the next cottages, the slopes on the opposite side of the hill mark a location of an Iron Age defended settlement and a Romano British Villa.
 Excavations were carried out in 1850 and 1870 when a tessellated pavement and bath house were discovered.
 Further excavations were carried out in the 1960’s and 1970’s confirming that there had been a continuity of occupation from the late Iron Age right through the Roman period.
 The dig also unearthed the Holcombe Bronze Mirror, very similar to the Portesham Mirror, now in the British Museum.
 The small and simple Roman villa sat in the centre of an agricultural estate.
 Yet, confusingly, the baths were so big that it is thought that they served the community rather than just one family.